sathomas/jsDataV.is/src/text/ch8/05-routes.md

 </tr>
 ```

 Once we've made sure that the markup in the page has a reference back to the run models, we can take advantage of that markup in our `clicked` event handler.
 When Backbone.js calls the handler, it passes it an event object.
 From that object we can find the target of the event.
-In the case of a `click` event, the target is the HTML element on which the user clicked.
+In the case of a `click` event, the target is the <span class="smcp">HTML</span> element on which the user clicked.

 ``` {.javascript .numberLines}
 clicked: function (ev) {